HachCompany-Common/EmbeddedProto/README.md

 To stay up to date, signup for our [User Update](https://EmbeddedProto.com/signup).

+## 4.0.0
+* TODO Installation via pip3: `pip install EmbeddedProto`.
+This will also install a matching version of protoc.
+So you do not need to install the protoc compiler yourself.
+* TODO Run EmbeddedProto as an executable: `embeddedproto -I YOUR_FOLDER YOUR_PROTO_FILE.proto`
+* Included the C++ source files in the python package.
+You can get the location of these C++ source files by running: `embeddedproto --cpp-src-location`.

 ## 3.6.0
 * Update to Protobuf version 32.0.
 * Increated the minimum python version to 3.10.